Utah Solar Wholesale and DIY: Misconceptions

 Paperwork and Solar Panel Permits

-A big part of both residential and commercial solar includes solar.
+A big part of both residential and commercial solar includes paperwork.
 After completing the paperwork, the federal tax credit can cover 26 percent of the total cost.

 A solar installation can’t start until you have a permit.
 Those who stay connected to the grid need a net metering agreement.